medic15/baremail/docs/src/index.rst

 A Pure Python Email Service
 ===========================
-BareMail implements rudimentary email servers for the POP3 and SMTP protocols.
+BareMail implements functional email servers for the POP3 and SMTP protocols.
+Using a minimum of system resources it provides the function of a mail submission agent, mail transfer agent, and mail delivery agent for a local system.
 It can run from its source directory without modification or configuration.
 The source is pure Python and no external libraries or modules are required.

 Rationale
 =========
-I use serveral daemon services on different machines around my home office.
-Most of these services have a capability to send notifications via email.
-There are several factors that combine to prevent me from making use of those features:
+Many long running services and daemons present on desktop and server machines use email to notify the administrator of critical events.
+The majority of desktop users and casual system administrators don't take advantage of this capability to monitor the health of the systems under their control.
+Either the mail messages are discarded silently or they sit collecting virtual dust in the local mail spool.
+Here, listed in no particular order, are some of the reasons for this state of affairs:

+* Getting sendmail (or its functional equivalent) working is non-trivial.
-* The daemon doesn't support the security features required by my email provider.
+* The daemon doesn't support the security features required to directly submit email to the server.
-* Email is the last item to be configured and, by the time I've gotten to that point, I've run out of time to configure and test.
+* The daemon doesn't support any other port that the standard SMTP port 25.
-* I'm hesitant to put my email credentials in a plain text file.
+* There are concerns about having email credentials stored in plain text for each daemon's configuration file.
-* I live near the beach.

-Since email is the one thing I check throughout the day, that seems a waste.
-As things are, I find out a service is down when I go to use it and it's not there.
-This is especially problematic when that service happens to be my back up system.
+* There are no easy ways to get most email clients to look in a local mail spool.

 BareMail solves this problem by requiring no little or no setup itself and by allowing the daemon's email parameters to be very forgiving.
 It accomplishes this by throwing away any